JuliaFinance/Currencies.jl/README.md

 The currency-related information for this package comes from [this Wikipedia page](https://en.wikipedia.org/wiki/ISO_4217#cite_note-divby5-9).

 ## Usage
-For a (currently incomplete) full documentation, [read the docs](http://currenciesjl.readthedocs.org/en/latest/).
+For a full documentation, [read the docs](http://currenciesjl.readthedocs.org/en/latest/).
+Please file any corrections or missing parts of the documentation as issues, or even better, send in a pull request.
 Following is a brief guide to getting started.

 The `Currencies` module exports the `Monetary` type.
 To access currencies, use the `@usingcurrencies` macro.
 Basic operation is as follows: